wp-plugins/bookingcom-properties-on-map/readme.txt

 = Can I change default colours? =

 Yes.
-Each map ha sits own settins page where you can change default colours.
+Each map has its own settings page where you can change default colours.

 = What's the Affiliate Programme and how can I join? =